joao-alemao/laziest/README.md

 # Interactive picker workflows
 laziest           # Pick any command laziest list -t ML  # Pick from ML commands only

+# Use filter to find commands quickly
+laziest           # Then press '/' and type 'git' to filter
 ```